tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Introduction

-A CID is an identifier carried in the record layer header of a DTLS datagram that gives the receiver additional information for selecting the appropriate security context.
+A Connection ID (CID) is an identifier carried in the record layer header of a DTLS datagram that gives the receiver additional information for selecting the appropriate security context.
 The CID mechanism has been specified in {{!RFC9146}} for DTLS 1.2 and in {{!RFC9147}} for DTLS 1.3.

 Section 6 of {{!RFC9146}} describes how the use of CID increases the attack surface of DTLS 1.2 and 1.3 by providing both on-path and off-path attackers an opportunity for (D)DoS.
-It then goes on describing the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port) different from the one currently associated with the DTLS connection.
+It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port) different from the one currently associated with the DTLS connection.
 However, the actual mechanism for ensuring that the new peer address is willing to receive